-In an always-hot real estate market like New York City’s, being outbid for just about any property is a common woe.
-Luckily, there are a few steps buyers can take to help strengthen their offers and beat out the competition:
+In an always-hot housing market like New York City’s, being outbid for just about any property is a common woe.
+Luckily, there are a few steps homebuyers can take to help strengthen their offers and beat out the competition:

 1. Make the First Move

 Making the first serious bid has clear advantages, and it increases the chance that a seller will favor yours over similar offers made afterward.
 Being the first bidder also increases the chance that a seller will give you the opportunity to match or exceed higher offers if they receive them after yours.

 2. Show You are Ready, Willing, and Able

 Communication is vital during the bidding process, and an experienced agent at Byson can help present your offer so it stands out from others.
 Our real estate agents ensure your terms are communicated clearly and on time, help convey that you are financially qualified, and share insights into how you can be more competitive.
 It helps when your realtor has experience working in local markets and is actively working with buyers and sellers alike.

 To show you are financially qualified, we encourage buyers to share either proof of funds (i.e., a recent bank statement or credit score) or an up-to-date pre-approval from your lender.
 This assures the seller you've already taken the necessary steps to ensure you can purchase at the asking price.
 If the pre-approval on hand is outdated, or the offer price is above the pre-approved amount, take the initiative to ask your lender for an updated letter.
 If you haven't started this process yet, ask your agent to connect you with a recommended lender.

 You can also express your motivation by submitting a “buyer love letter.”
 Sharing information such as how long you've lived in the city and what made you fall in love with the property can go a long way with a seller.
 This can influence a decision between two potential buyers offering a close bid, especially if the sellers have occupied the property for a long time and are emotionally invested in it.